cplusplus/SG20/sources/modules/compilation-model/translation-units.md

 1. create a declaration for variables, functions, and classes separate from their definitions
 2. compile and link code from multiple implementation files
-3. explain how includes work within their translation unit
+3. explain how includes or imports work within their translation unit

 #### Caveats